pjotrp/bioruby-alignment/doc/bio-alignment-design.md

     print codons.seq[0].to_s
 ```

-where to_s is defined.
+where to_s is defined as part of the Sequence.

-At the sequence level a pay load is possible.
+Normally, at the sequence level a pay load is possible.
 This can be a standard
 attribute of the class.
 If a list of attributes exists in the
 sequence object, it can be used.
 For Codons we can fetch the amino
 acid with